Search the Site

 Thomas Connock of North Barrow, Somerset

-Father of Thomas of Sparkford above was Thomas Connock who was variously clerk, minister and rector of North Barrow between 1653 and 1706 when he died.
+The father of Thomas of Sparkford above was Thomas Connock who was variously clerk, minister and rector of North Barrow between 1653 and 1706 when he died.
+I believe that Thomas was the son of Nicholas Connock of Cornwall, a gentleman and former MP, and through this line can be traced connections to medieval ancestry.